-This document introduces the Appointment concept, and describes the types of appointments, and their interaction with the Appointment Storage.
+This document introduces the Appointment concept, describes the types of appointments and their interaction with the Appointment Storage:

-A single appointment is an object that exposes the Appointment interface.
-The appointment's appearance depends upon the active view (ASPxScheduler.ActiveView) which is used to show the Scheduler's data.
-For instance, for the Day View a common appointment usually looks as shown in the image below.
+A single appointment is an object which exposes the Appointment inteface.
+What an appointment looks like depends upon the active View, which is used to show the Scheduler's data.
+The picture below illustrates an appointment viewed using the Day View of a Scheduler control.

 Types of Appointments

 Every appointment is of a particular type, which can be accessed via its Appointment.Type property.
 For example, a simple non-recurring appointment's type is AppointmentType.Normal.
 All appointment types are listed by the AppointmentType enumeration's members.